 - Melt butter in the microwave and set aside to cool slightly.

-- In the bowl of an electric mixer, whisk the eggs then beat in the sugar.
+- In the bowl of a stand mixer with the paddle attachment, whisk the eggs then beat in the sugar.

 - Mix in the melted butter and vanilla.

-- Gradually add in the flour mixture to form a soft dough.
+- Gradually add in the flour mixture until a soft dough forms.

-- Refrigerate the dough 1 hour- overnight, until firm enough to handle.
+- Refrigerate the cookie dough 1 hour- overnight, until firm enough to handle.